Complete & Partial Dentures

 How Do You Take Care of Dentures?

-Dentures require a few special care considerations.
-Firstly, they must be taken out at night and placed in either water of a denture soaking solution.
+First of all, they must be taken out at night and placed in either water or a denture soaking solution.
 The solutions have the added benefits of fighting bacteria that build up on them as well as fighting odors.
 You must also brush your dentures using a specially designed denture brush.

 We recommend that you always handle your dentures over a basin of water or a folder towel on the counter to avoid damage caused by accidental drops.
 Dentures are tough but a good fall at an awkward angle can easier chip or crack them, so it's best to use care and plan ahead.

-To schedule your appointment or no obligation consultation with us, please call us at (602) 842-4864.
+To schedule your appointment or no-obligation-consultation with us, please call us at (602) 842-4864.